DspreadOrg/qpos/docs/emv-config.md

 ```
 ## L3 certification

-- The following is the emv configuration we generated based on the test cases of each country for L3 certification.
+- The following are the emv configuration and firmware we generated based on the test cases of each country for L3 certification.

 | Country  |                QPOS mini                 |       QPOS cute,CR100,D20,D30,D60        |                 TPP File                 |          Firmware                 |
 | :------: | :--------------------------------------: | :--------------------------------------: | :--------------------------------------: |:--------------------------------------: |